meolar/supertux-wiki/Ideas.md

 ![](images/Laser-flower-0.png)

-This would be a powerup looking like a fireflower, except that it glows green.
 When Tux gets this powerup, if the Action button is pressed, a glowing green laser shoots out of Tux's beak and rebounds 3 times before disappearing, killing all badguys that can be killed with fire shot.
-The laser should be about as slow as Tux's walking speed.
+The laser should be about as fast as Tux's running speed.

 ### Scuba Gear?